24 Life-Saving Facts About Glucose Even People Without Diabetes Should Know

 Cinnamon may improve your glucose level

+Besides flavoring food, cinnamon might have potential health benefits.
 “Some research indicates cinnamon may improve insulin sensitivity,” Palinski-Wade says.
 “For those with insulin resistance, this may help the body to process glucose more easily, resulting in less of a rise in blood glucose levels.”

 Food order may impact glucose levels